conornoonan/bioinformatics/Code/week3/week3_HW.md

 ## Task 3

-Reshape the tibble from wide to long format and include 3 new columns
+Reshape the tibble from wide to long format and include 3 new columns.

 ``` r
 # take the tsp_long tibble and filter it into the pivot_longer function to convert from wide to long format